visgl/deck.gl/docs/developer-guide/base-maps/using-with-maplibre.md

 ### Choosing a map tile service

-There are paid map tile servers such as [MapTiler](https://www.maptiler.com/) and [AWS Location Service](https://docs.aws.amazon.com/location/latest/developerguide/map-concepts.html).
+There are paid map tile servers such as [MapTiler](https://www.maptiler.com/), [Stadia Maps](https://stadiamaps.com/), and [AWS Location Service](https://docs.aws.amazon.com/location/latest/developerguide/map-concepts.html).

-deck.gl public demos use [CARTO free basemaps](https://carto.com/basemaps) as a non commercial application.
+deck.gl public demos use [CARTO free basemaps](https://carto.com/basemaps) as a non-commercial application.
 Checkout [this guide](../../api-reference/carto/basemap.md) to start using it.

 If you host your own map tiles, you will need a custom map style JSON that points to your own [vector tile source](https://maplibre.org/maplibre-style-spec/), this custom style must match the schema of your tile source.